Surgery Prep and Recovery: Understanding Anesthesia

-Intravenous line (“IV”) inserted to provide a passage for medications, fluids, sedatives, antibiotics, etc.
+An intravenous line (“IV”) inserted to provide a passage for medications, fluids, sedatives, antibiotics, etc.

 Initial sedation.
-While sometimes you may be kept awake behind a curtain, you may receive an initial sedation to reduce anxiety, tension, and any pain from application of the regional anesthetic.
+While sometimes you may be kept awake behind a curtain, you may receive initial sedation to reduce anxiety, tension, and any pain from the application of the regional anesthetic.
 Sometimes the sedation might put you to sleep for the duration of the procedure.
 Other times you may be relatively awake, but the anesthesiologist’s job is to help you be calm and comfortable.
-Sometimes sedation will be provided for placement of a regional anesthetic block, such an epidural, spinal, or peripheral nerve block.
+Sometimes sedation will be provided for placement of a regional anesthetic block, such as an epidural, spinal, or peripheral nerve block.

 Administering the Regional Anesthetic.
-A small amount of local anesthetic can be injected into the either near the spine or around a peripheral nerve.
+A small amount of local anesthetic can be injected into either near the spine or around a peripheral nerve.
 This can be done either by locating anatomical landmarks or via the use of ultrasound to pinpoint exactly where the nerve structures run.
 Sometimes a small catheter is inserted to provide the agent for the rest of the surgery and may remain in place after the surgery to provide continuous pain control.
-For certain techniques for peripheral nerves, the catheter may even be left in place when you are discharged home, and you will be given instruction on it’s removal yourself (do not worry, it is easy and painless).
+For certain techniques for peripheral nerves, the catheter may even be left in place when you are discharged home, and you will be given instruction on its removal yourself (do not worry, it is easy and painless).
 After the regional nerve block is administered, you will gradually lose feeling in the surgical area.

 Administering further sedation.
 Whether the operation can be done under regional anesthesia or local anesthesia, sometimes sedation is desired.
 Typically sedation can be administered as a continuous infusion through your IV.
 If general anesthesia is required, more anesthetic will be titrated in, and once you have lost consciousness, a breathing device is inserted.
-At this point, there are many anesthetic techniques that can be incorporated into induction or maintenance of general anesthesia, and we would encourage you discuss these with your provider.
+At this point, there are many anesthetic techniques that can be incorporated into the induction or maintenance of general anesthesia, and we would encourage you to discuss these with your provider.
 For most surgeries, the breathing device will be removed before you fully wake up, thus you will have no recollection of it being in place, but you may have some sore throat or hoarseness in your voice for the next several days from the device being in place.

 During Surgery: what does the Anesthesiologist do?

-In the future, we may write a more technical post on the specifics, intricacies and balancing act that anesthesiologists handle during surgery; for now I will keep it high level.
+In the future, we may write a more technical post on the specifics, intricacies, and balancing act that anesthesiologists handle during surgery; for now, I will keep it high level.

 While the procedure is occurring, the physician anesthesiologist is monitoring the patient's body functions, level of sedation, and vital signs to determine what changes to the anesthetic agent or physiological support are needed.
-Some of the vitals we check and monitor are: blood pressure, heart rate and rhythm, levels of CO2 and anesthetic gas in a patient’s exhale, blood oxygen content and electroencephalography (brain waves allowing us to determine the level of consciousness and sedation).
+Some of the vitals we check and monitor are blood pressure, heart rate, and rhythm, levels of CO2 and anesthetic gas in a patients exhale blood oxygen content, and electroencephalography (brain waves allowing us to determine the level of consciousness and sedation).
 Sometimes, we have to do more invasive monitoring, but those are the basics.

-Ultimately, the anesthesiologist makes the medical decisions on any changes to a patient’s condition.
+Ultimately, the anesthesiologist makes medical decisions on any changes to a patient’s condition.
 Your consent for anesthesia typically includes all potential interventions and medications that we would deem necessary to keep you safe.

 After the surgery.

-Usually anesthesia wears off quickly after the surgery because it is monitored closely and dosages typically coincide with the length and stimulation intensity of the surgery.
+Usually, anesthesia wears off quickly after the surgery because it is monitored closely and dosages typically coincide with the length and stimulation intensity of the surgery.
 Therefore, pain management and ultimately a prescription for pain medication will be given shortly thereafter.
 Apart from pain medication, the next best thing to ease post-surgery recovery will be ice, nutrition, rest, and time.

-Hopefully this post has cleared up some common questions regarding anesthesia and what anesthesiologists do during surgery.
-If you have more questions or want other topics covered, drop a comment below or send us an email to firstname.lastname@example.org.
+Hopefully, this post has cleared up some common questions regarding anesthesia and what anesthesiologists do during surgery.
+If you have more questions or want other topics covered, drop a comment below or send us an email to email@example.com.